reinvanoyen/aegis/README.md

 {{ block "title" }}{{ /block }}
 ```

+The above example would simply output nothing at all.

 #### Extends

 The `extends` tag brings in a template from another file, provides